logoran/examples/Readme.md

-# Koa Examples
+# Logoran Examples

-  A repository containing small examples to illustrate the use of Koa for creating web applications and other HTTP servers.
+  A repository containing small examples to illustrate the use of Logoran for creating web applications and other HTTP servers.

 # Running tests